Is Vision within the Scope of Practice for School Occupational Therapists?

 Occupational therapists utilize developmentally appropriate activities and may emphasize physical skills to increase movement, strength, and/or coordination; and adaptive skills or equipment to address deficits in cognitive and executive function, sensory processing, visual motor and perception, and the ability to socialize and maintain friendships.

 In terms of vision, the occupational therapist may use treatment activities to increase the range of motion of the eyes to improve a child’s ability to smoothly track a line of text.
-They may design activities to improve the coordination of the two eyes (binocular vision skills) for children who struggle with reading, difficulty copying from the board, or inability to follow a moving object.
+They may design activities to improve the coordination of the two eyes (binocular vision skills) for children who struggle with reading, have difficulty copying from the board, or inability to follow a moving object.

 The goal of the therapist’s work is always to improve the child’s functional performance, independence, and quality of life.
 According to Mitchell Scheiman (2020), a vision therapy optometrist who routinely presents to occupational therapists about vision, “occupational therapists can comfortably participate in providing therapy in the context of eye movement and visual information processing disorders”.